LinksGo/.github/profile/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+For all contributions, please use the `contribution` branch.

 1. Fork the repository
-2. Create your feature branch
+2. Create your feature branch from `contribution`
 3. Commit your changes
 4. Push to the branch
-5. Open a Pull Request
+5. Open a Pull Request to merge into `contribution`

 ## 📝 Documentation